League Rules

 5. Post-race Misc

 5.1.
-Driver Grievance/Protest Process:
+Driver Grievance / Protest Process:

 5.1.1.
-Filing a Grievance/Protest:
+Filing a Grievance / Protest:

 During our races there will be a share of incidents, which are nothing more than accidents.
 Sometimes we just have to suck it up or even leave an event if our car is badly damaged.
-The CRS is an active racer in league events and is not taking note of issues.
+The Admin is an active racer in league events and is not taking note of issues.
 They do not review the race replay, either.
-Drivers caught up in incidents that involve rules violations who want a penalty applied must e-mail a proper grievance to bring any issue to the attention of the CRS.
+Drivers caught up in incidents that involve rules violations who want a penalty applied must e-mail a proper grievance to bring any issue to the attention of the Admin.

-A proper grievance e-mail must include:
+A proper protest / grievance e-mail must include:

 • A clip from the replay containing at least a half-a-lap before the incident, and a half-a-lap afterwards,